audunms/master/README.md

 2. **Tables**.
 Additional tables not included in the main thesis document.
 3. **Figures**.
 Additional figures not included in the main thesis document.
 4. **Source data**.
 The source data, from Proff and The Brønnøysund Register Centre, used in the thesis.

+All tables, figures and Stata output are based on own calculations and data from The Brønnøysund Register Centre and Proff AS.